Migorithm/blockchain-fundamentals/README.md

 In fact, having nodes owned by different companies is encouraged in blockchain network.
 This nodes are usually monetized to stay in the network and to uphold the security of the network.

+## Nodes, validators, collators
+Once a new block(set of transactions) is added, which is known as mining, this event is advertised to the entire network.
+The rest of the nodes in the network now act as validators that confirm the outputs of the transactions.
+Once it reaches consensus, that block becoems "right" one to be added to the chain.
+Another block could be listening to all the new transactions and those tranasctions could be then collated onto a block.

+The following criteria vary from blockchain to blockchain in terms of the following:
+- The number of transactions that the block will store
+- The mechanism that nodes use to collate the transactions (time-based or number-based)
+- The validation mechanism
+- The consensus mechanisms

+Among these, consensus mechanism is something that is most often innovated upon.